Disclosure of results

 All suspected reportable or immediately notifiable diseases are reported to the CFIA, OMAFRA, and OMH, as appropriate.
 Specimens are forwarded to CFIA for confirmatory testing, if applicable.

 Testing of food-producing animal samples is financially supported by the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA), for the purposes of provincial disease surveillance and support of market access and trade.
 As part of the subsidized services provided by the AHL, clients agree to share the data from test results with appropriate government agencies.
 As stated on AHL submission forms:

 “Important.
 Please read.
 Contact information must be supplied with all samples submitted for testing to the Animal Health Lab (“AHL”).
-Testing carried out through the AHL is subsidized by the Government of Ontario.
-By submitting specimens to the AHL for testing, the Submitter acknowledges that s/he is the owner or is a duly authorized agent of the owner.
-The Submitter acknowledges and agrees that AHL may share test results and contact information as it deems necessary for the purposes of relevant legislation regarding reportable or notifiable diseases and for the purpose of surveillance of animal or public health in Ontario.”
+Agricultural animal testing carried out through the AHL is subsidized by the Government of Ontario.
+By submitting samples for testing to AHL, the submitter acknowledges that s/he is the owner or is a duly authorized agent of the owner.
+The submitter acknowledges and agrees that AHL may share test results and contact information as it deems necessary for the purposes of relevant legislation regarding reportable or notifiable diseases and for the purpose of surveillance of animal or public health in Ontario.”

 Demographics are essential for livestock and poultry surveillance